nathanchere/nixstarter/README.md

     wget -O - https://raw.githubusercontent.com/nathanchere/nixstarter/master/bootstrap.sh >> bootstrap.sh && sudo chmod +755 bootstrap.sh && ./bootstrap.sh

 Edit the newly cloned `config.sh` following the instructions within to edit settings and choose which features you want to install.
-Then run `sudo ./setup.sh` for near instant bliss and enlightenment.
+Then run `sudo ./setup.sh` in bash for near instant bliss and enlightenment.

+# YES, IT MUST BE IN BASH.
+NOT ZSH, NOT FISH, NOT MUSTASH, NOT ANYTHING ELSE.
+BASH OR GTFO.

 Main things it does: